LETTER FROM

 CLASSROOMS

 Investments in education are needed to secure the long-term success of our country.
 We decided to begin with the basics and build the infrastructure essential to deliver quality learning.
-Many of the locations that HOPE builds at are “last mile schools” where sourcing materials, logistics of reaching the remote build site, and navigating safety make project management challenging.
+25% of the locations that HOPE builds at are “last mile schools” where sourcing materials, logistics of reaching the remote build site, and navigating safety make project management challenging.

 All the effort is worth it when we reach the communities - often overwhelmed with gratitude – who often pitch in to help in what they see as an opportunity to better their children’s and their family’s future.
 If you ever want to know what hope is–come to a classroom turnover.
 You’ll see it on every person’s face.